How To Create a COVID Bubble and Why You Should Consider One

 These are good questions to ask prospective bubble-mates:

-- is everyone in your household staying six feet away from others?
+- Is everyone in your household staying six feet away from others?

-- is everyone wearing masks in public?
+- Is everyone wearing masks in public?

-- will everyone limit in-person social interactions to the people within our bubble?
+- Will everyone limit in-person social interactions to the people within our bubble?

-- will everyone abide by whatever rules we jointly agree upon?
+- Will everyone abide by whatever rules we jointly agree upon?

 Next, talk about your pandemic lifestyle habits, which should help you see if everyone is compatible.
 For example, do you have groceries delivered or go to the supermarket?
 Do you change your clothes and shower after going to the store or the office?
 It’s also important to know which bubble members will be going to work or school, versus working or learning at home.
-(People may be more comfortable if everyone – or no one – goes to work or school.)

 Finally, decide what ground rules everyone will be comfortable with.
 Consider ideas like: